InvisibleSymbol/rocketwatch/README.md

 > Note: If anybody from the Rocket Pool Team reads this and plans on hosting an instance themselves, please contact me instead: I would prefer self-hosting it so I can push bug-fixes/updates quicker.

 ## Features:
-- Ability to track Proposals (Description read from Contract)
+- Ability to track Proposals (Description read from Contract):

 <p align="center">
     <img src="readme-images/proposals.png">
 </p>

-- Ability to track oDAO Member Activity (uses Nicknames of oDAO Members if available)
+- Ability to track oDAO Member Activity (uses Nicknames of oDAO Members if available):

 <p align="center">
     <img src="readme-images/odao_members.png">